Change the Subject like a social chameleon in 5 Incredible Ways

 Switch topics by asking, “Did you hear the news today?
 Interesting technology development.
 Your comments on recent advances?”

 This example changes topics after mentioning a recent news article.
 By discussing technology, you shift the subject from personal to global.
-This method is good for adding local relevance and starting a conversation about a shared topic.
-Please select a current occurrence that will resonate with the other person and seamlessly link it to the new topic.
+This method is suitable for adding local relevance and starting a conversation about a shared topic.

 5. Setting your boundaries

-Be mindful of your comfort levels, and tell the other person about your boundaries when you participate in talks.
+Be mindful of your comfort levels and communicate your boundaries to the other person when participating in discussions.
 It’s acceptable to change the topic of conversation if it becomes uncomfortable for you or goes against your values.
-Selecting new topics should be done carefully; try to stick to topics that interest you and are comfortable for you.

-Saying, “I appreciate your perspective on this, but I’d prefer not to delve too deeply into personal matters right now,” is a gentle way to establish yourself if the talk diverges into a difficult topic.
+Saying, “I appreciate your perspective on this, but I’d prefer not to delve too deeply into personal matters right now,” is a gentle way to establish yourself if the talk diverges into a complex topic.
 Can we change things up?”

 “I” sentences convey your thoughts without being hostile.
 Keep your boundaries without letting the other person feel attacked.
 If the discussion becomes argumentative, you could say, “I find this topic overwhelming.
 Can we switch topics?”